-For women who personally struggle with sex and love addiction.
+For women who personally struggle with pornography

-About the Workshop
+About the IN-PERSON Workshop

 The workshop is clinical, meaning all the leaders are at least master’s level, licensed counselors who are specifically trained in treating sexual addiction.
 We use a comprehensive approach that addresses not only the acting out behavior, but also its roots.
 Each person develops a specific recovery plan to guide her process after the workshop.

 Participation is limited to a maximum of 12 attendees.
 For group processing, participants are divided into small groups of 6 women and work with the same leader throughout the workshop.
 Individual counseling is not part of the workshop.

 All participants, including Middle Tennessee area residents, stay at a nearby hotel.
 All participants have a roommate, and Bethesda Workshops staff are onsite to provide overnight support, if needed.

 Participants may be referred by a therapist or clergy person, or they may self-refer, which means you simply sign up on your own.
 You don’t have to be working with a counselor before attending the workshop.

 Bethesda Workshops comes from a Christian perspective that emphasizes grace and God’s unconditional love.
 Everyone is welcome and will find an accepting, non-pressuring environment.